animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > One of the dimensions was a lizard-person dimension, where some nurses were subjugated to others.
 Nurses to clinicians, rather, whose stature next to their clinical authorities was small and diminished, like they were being oppressed by a lizard race of people, in the future.
 Perhaps the meaning of that can be interpreted as the hierarchy relationships that our employment systems create, that on some deep subconscious level, mythologically, they are like a lizard-people relationship of rulers who've conquered the Earth, and humans with no agency under their tyranny.
 >
 > Another was a robot dimension.
-And the robot dimension I think was a message about the use of robots in hospitals, the terrible dissociation from humanity that comes from a robotic nurterer pretending to be human, cold and far from humane.
+And the robot dimension I think was a message about the use of robots in hospitals, the terrible dissociation from humanity that comes from a robotic nurturer pretending to be human, cold and far from humane.
 >
 > One was Tayler-tyranny one, where I was under her unforgiving judgement, debating her about something, some nature of a two-sided Kundalini, where somehow I was trying to defend that both are one.
 >